fra82/itamoji2018/README.md

 + Runs submitted by participating systems in the *system_runs* folder (there is one sub-folder for each participating team including all the runs submitted, one file per run).
 The format of the run submission is explained into details at: <a href="https://sites.google.com/view/itamoji/data-and-tools" target="_blank">https://sites.google.com/view/itamoji/data-and-tools</a>

+# Obtaining train and test dataset

+It is possible to download the train and test dataset as a password-protected ZIP archives from the following links:

++ **Train dataset** (250k tweets): <a href="https://drive.google.com/file/d/1VSN9H3vZVTIr0qOXYPmiBp6FHsvovRlb/view?usp=sharing" target="_blank">https://drive.google.com/file/d/1VSN9H3vZVTIr0qOXYPmiBp6FHsvovRlb/view?usp=sharing</a>.
++ **Test dataset (with gold standard labels)** (25k tweets): <a href="https://drive.google.com/open?id=1kbPGdyI3fg6oSQIjx5-91t7ZXfbyxtFu" target="_blank">https://drive.google.com/open?id=1kbPGdyI3fg6oSQIjx5-91t7ZXfbyxtFu</a>.

+Both ZIP archives are protected by the same password that can be requested by sending an email with subject "ITAmoji dataset password" to *itamojievalita@gmail.com*.

+More information on the format of both datasets can be found at: <a href="https://sites.google.com/view/itamoji/data-and-tools" target="_blank">https://sites.google.com/view/itamoji/data-and-tools</a>.